Jonathansumner/cw-recursive/README.md

 # Recursive Contract
-This contract is used excusively for testing purposes at present.
+This contract is used exclusively for testing purposes at present.

-- When instantiated, this contract will recursively instantiate itself to a specified depth.
+- When instantiated this contract will recursively instantiate itself to a specified depth.
 - This functionality is necessary to test the handling of recursive contracts within the [ledger-subquery](www.github.com/fetchai/ledger-subquery.git) indexer.